 When you can’t decide

-Alternatively, you can refer to the latest trends to help you choose right images.
-Some current trends include contextual images, street style photography, perspective and mobile photography as well images that are authentic.
+Alternatively, you can refer to the latest trends to help you choose the right images.
+Some current trends include contextual images, street style photography, perspective, and mobile photography as well as images that are authentic.

 One of our contributors that works in a minimalistic style is Zamurovic.
 He has great collection of flat-lay shots that could be fitting for a number of occasions and projects.